prakharadgale/fullstack-dev-assignment/README.md

 Fullstack Dev Assignment

-This repository contains the codebase for the full-stack development assignment provided by Ooi.
+This repository hosts the source code for the full-stack development assignment provided by Ooloi.

 Backend (Express)